ligarius/botML/README.md

 python bot.py
 ```

+The behaviour of the bot can be tweaked via `config.yaml`.
+This file contains
+settings such as the Binance API URL, the SQLite database path and the symbols
+to download.
+If no symbols are listed in the configuration the script will
+fetch the top 30 by volume.

 During execution the bot prints progress for each symbol and creates `binance_1m.db`.
 Each trading pair is saved in its own table prefixed with an underscore (for example, `_BTCUSDT`).

+The training script `train_model.py` also reads the database path and target symbol from the same configuration file.

 To inspect the stored data you can query the database: